aravk04/Direct-Messaging-Application/README.md

 testRemoveUser: This test check if the removeUser in the database class properly remove a user to the input.txt

+MessageDatabaseTest.java

+testAddMessage: tests if the method add message to file correctly

 There are 4 interfaces as well one for each class

 MessageInterface: